turingschool/curriculum/source/projects/http_yeah_you_know_me.markdown

 The project will be assessed with the following rubric:

+### Code Sanitation

+To help give us a more automated approach to evaluating code cleanliness in the project, the template includes the [Cane](https://github.com/square/cane) and [Reek](https://github.com/troessner/reek) gems.
+These tools will analyze your codebase and print out warnings for common problems like:

+* Long methods
+* Long lines
+* Too many branches

+To run the sanitation checker, use this command (from the root of your project):

+`$ rake sanitation:all`

 ### 1. Overall Functionality

 * 4: Application implements all five iterations and at least one extension